Anthony Lozano

-Anthony Rubén Lozano Colón (born 25 April 1993), nicknamed Choco, is a Honduran professional footballer who plays as a forward for Liga MX club Santos Laguna and captains the Honduras national team.
+Anthony Rubén Lozano Colón (born 25 April 1993), nicknamed Choco, is a Honduran professional footballer who plays as a forward and captains the Honduras national team.

 Club career

 Early career

-Born in Yoro, Lozano made his debut in the Liga Nacional de Fútbol Profesional de Honduras at the age of only 15, appearing for C.D.
-Olimpia against Club Deportivo y Social Vida on 11 January 2009.
-On 21 February 2010 he scored his first goals, netting a hat-trick in the Clausura tournament 6–0 win over C.D.
+Born in Yoro, Lozano made his debut in the Liga Nacional de Fútbol de Honduras at the age of only 15, appearing for C.D.
+Olimpia against C.D.S.
+Vida on 11 January 2009.
+He scored his first goals on 21 February 2010, a hat-trick in the Clausura tournament 6–0 win over C.D.
 Victoria.

 In August 2010, Lozano spent time training with Tottenham Hotspur's reserve team, impressing manager Harry Redknapp.
-He was expected to stay with the North London side, but the deal never went through because he was underage and, therefore, could not sign a contract with a professional club.
+He was expected to stay with the North London club, but the deal never went through due to economic reasons; the fact that he was underage also played a part in the final outcome.

 Lozano's playing style was compared to that of his compatriot Carlo Costly.

 Valencia B

-On 11 August 2011, Lozano moved to Spain and signed with Valencia CF on a one-year loan, but was immediately loaned to CD Alcoyano in the same community, in Segunda División.
-He made his official debut against UD Las Palmas on 3 September, as a second-half substitute (1–0 away loss).
+On 11 August 2011, Lozano moved to Spain and signed with Valencia CF on a one-year loan, but was immediately loaned to CD Alcoyano in the same community, in the Segunda División.
+He made his official debut on 3 September, as a second-half substitute in the 1–0 away loss against UD Las Palmas.

-Lozano spent the 2012–13 season with Valencia's reserves, in Segunda División B. After being released, he returned to his first club Olimpia.
+Lozano spent the 2012–13 season with Valencia's reserves in the Segunda División B.

 Return to Olimpia

 Lozano was Olimpia's top scorer in the 2014–15 campaign, contributing 26 goals in 38 matches.
-On 6 August 2015, he returned to Spain and its second division after agreeing to a one-year loan deal with CD Tenerife, which was extended on 9 July of the following year; he was awarded the Player of the Month award for May, after helping his team reach the play-offs.
+On 6 August 2015, he returned to Spain and its second division by agreeing to a one-year loan deal with CD Tenerife, which was extended on 9 July of the following year.
+He was awarded the Player of the Month award for May, after helping his team reach the play-offs.

 Barcelona B

-On 7 July 2017, an agreement between FC Barcelona and Olimpia for Lozano was confirmed by the latter club's vice president Osman Madrid, which saw the player become the first Honduran to represent the Catalans.
-He was assigned to their reserves in division two, and in the first game of the season, he scored once and provided an assist against Real Valladolid (2–1, away).
+On 7 July 2017, an agreement between FC Barcelona and Olimpia for Lozano was confirmed by the latter's vice president Osman Madrid, which saw the player become the first Honduran to represent the Catalans.
+He was assigned to their reserves in the second tier, and in the first game of the season he scored once and provided an assist against Real Valladolid (2–1, away).